April 25, 1959: The day that The Veterans Club was chartered into Lambda Chi Alpha, initiating over 100 members.

 Then why did we choose Lambda Chi Alpha?

-The Colony was chartered into Lambda Chi Alpha on April 25, 1959.
-One hundred members were initiated on that date and Charles P. Weidman, Blytheville (59) became the first initiate, standing in for all of us.
+The colony was chartered into Lambda Chi Alpha on April 25, 1959.
+One hundred members were initiated on that date, and Charles P. Weidman, Blytheville (1959), became the first initiate, standing in for all of us.

-The first officers of the full-fledged fraternity were: Jimmy L. Clement, President; Charles Long, Vice President; Larry R. Cantwell, Secretery; James H. Weaver, Treasurer; Wayne Starnes, Social Chairman; John W. Hoggard, Chaplain; James D. King, Rush Chairman; James W. Lundberg, Pledge Trainer.
-Roy E. Dawson was the first Faculty Advisor.
+The first officers of the full-fledged fraternity were: Jimmy L. Clement, president; Charles Long, vice president; Larry R. Cantwell, secretery; James H. Weaver, treasurer; Wayne Starnes, social chairman; John W. Hoggard, chaplain; James D. King, rush chairman; James W. Lundberg, pledge trainer.
+Roy E. Dawson was the first faculty adviser.

-In Lambda Chi Alpha, the members are assigned Zeta numbers in numerical order as they become members.
-The First Twelve were selected by a secret ballot vote of the members.
+In Lambda Chi Alpha the members are assigned Zeta numbers in numerical order as they become members.
+The first 12 were selected by a secret ballot vote of the members.
 Succeeding members get their numbers as they are initiated.
 This normally occurs by alphabetizing each pledge class.

-Fifty years after its founding, there are more than 1,400 alumni of Iota-Theta Zeta of Lambda Chi Alpha at Arkansas State University, and the chapter continues to thrive and grow.
+Sixty years after its founding, there are more than 1,500 alumni of Iota-Theta Zeta of Lambda Chi Alpha at Arkansas State University, and the chapter continues to thrive and grow.